-CM 601 Philosophy and Foundation for Ministry (3 credit hours)
+CM 601 Philosophy and Foundation for Ministry (3 credits) DE

 This course assists students in responding, according to sound scriptural principles, to a rapidly changing culture and often confounding church scene.
 Attention is given to the biblical foundations of ministry, the development of mission, vision, and cultural responsiveness, the identification of calling, and the formation of core values.
-Students are guided through the process of developing a well-articulated philosophy of ministry.
+Students are guided through the process of developing a wellarticulated philosophy of ministry.